Publication

 Measuring Inequality in Real Time

-Richard Cole Campbell, Todd Czurylo, and
+with Loujaina Abdelwahed, Richard Cole Campbell, Todd Czurylo, and Jacob Robbins

 Website

-Earnest Research to estimate consumer spending inequality.
+This project uses novel real-time transaction data from Earnest Research to estimate consumer spending inequality.
 Using a panel of 6 million households we estimate changes to the distribution of spending, as well as income, and compare these changes to those observed in government surveys.
-Our results and discussion are publicly available
+Our results and discussion are publicly available on this website.